ncrunners/NCRunners/ncrhdc.md

 ## 100 in 120

-Although this challenge format was announced on March 29, a few NCRunners had already been targeting a 100-Day Challenge within 120 days.
+It's a variation of the original challenge and revolves around following the NCRunners weekly plan.
+If one follows the NCRunners weekly plan—which includes one rest day per week - the 100-Day Challenge can be completed in 117 days.

-The following individuals successfully completed the 100-in-120 Days Challenge.
+The following individuals successfully completed the 100-in-120 Days Challenge:

 |Sr. No| Name | Completed On | In #Days |
 | --- | --- | --- | --- |